jivescovo/BaSP-A2022-Etapa-1/README.md

         Github Pages Link: https://jivescovo.github.io/BaSP-A2022-Etapa-1/Semana%2003/index.html

+        Alternative:

         1 - Clone "BaSP-A2022-Etapa-1" repository to your local machine
         2 - Access folder "Semana 03"
         3 - Open file "index.html" on your browser

-    As before, make sure to download the assets folder but this time, all the css (header, footer, sidebar, main and style) and webfonts folders should be downloaded.
+    As before, make sure to download the assets folder but this time, all the css files (header, footer, sidebar, main and style) and webfonts folders should be downloaded.
 If this isn't done, neither styles nor icons will be visible.

 ### _By Juan Ignacio Vescovo_